 My research aims to make games and Augmented/Virtual Reality more believable by drawing on ideas in computational physics, psychophysics, graphics and acoustics.
 I like working on research problems whose results accrue to functioning real-world systems.
-My work has been published at premiere venues while shipping in multiple major products being experienced by millions across the globe.
-Over the past decade I have successfully advanced physical modeling techniques for sound synthesis and propagation used in interactive spatial audio systems and games, experienced by millions of people worldwide.
+Over the past decade I have advanced physical modeling techniques for real-time sound synthesis and propagation.
+These are being used in shipping interactive spatial audio systems and games, experienced by millions of people worldwide.